Twins' winning streak fumbled away in loss to Rays

 Turning into the modern-day version of Roy Hobbs, Lewis let out a yell and looked at his teammates in the dugout when he began his home run trot.
 His eight homers in his first 14 games of the season are a team record, one more than Byron Buxton (2022) and Harmon Killebrew (1961).

+"I told [hitting coach David Popkins], 'Hey, I don't do that slump thing.
+That's not a real thing for me,'" said Lewis, who was hitless in five at-bats Tuesday.
+"I understand that that's a thing in baseball that you're going to go into a slump or whatever, but for me I don't have that mindset.
+It's a new day."

-In the seventh inning, after Cole Sands replaced Ryan, Ben Rortvedt hit a one-out single and José Caballero entered as a pinch runner.
-Caballero swiped second base and advanced to third when Twins shortstop Carlos Correa missed catcher Christian Vázquez's throw attempting a quick tag.
+In the seventh inning, after Cole Sands replaced starter Joe Ryan, Ben Rortvedt hit a one-out single and José Caballero entered as a pinch runner.
+Caballero swiped second base and advanced to third when Correa missed catcher Christian Vázquez's throw attempting a quick tag.

 The extra base was costly to the Twins because Caballero scored the game-tying run on a soft dribbler to third base.
 Steven Okert took over for Sands after the infield hit, and he left the bases loaded after walking an additional batter.